kelvinleong/hsbc_estatments_download/README.md

 ## Setup

-Replace Username, first password, second password to yours in the "Src/Scrapper".
+Replace Username, first password, second password, saving account number to yours in the "Src/Scrapper".

 For example,